Halloween Costume Ideas for Kids with Autism and Sensory Disorders

-Trick-or-treating can be a lot for children with autism to handle.
+Trick-or-treating can be a lot for children with autism to handle, especially this year.
 Beyond the sensory overload, walking house to house can be exhausting and distracting, even without wearing a full costume.
-For those who may need a break from time to time, consider transforming the transportation… A.K.A. decorate a wagon, stroller, or battery-powered car to give them the ultimate ride.
+For those who still plan to trick-or-treat (or trunk-or-treat!) and need a break from time to time, consider transforming the transportation… A.K.A. decorate a wagon, stroller, or battery-powered car to give them the ultimate ride.
 This route may take some artistry, but can be a ton of fun to create together.
 A little foam board can turn a wagon into a dump truck.
 Adorn a small picket fence and hose from the hardware store, then top it with a red light to make an even easier fire truck.
 If you’re feeling extra silly, you can even wheel your kiddo around in a giant vintage-style toaster, like this one from Studio DIY!

 5. The T-Shirt Costume

 For some, costumes may be too overwhelming, and it is not solely for sensory reasons.
 If they are not into wearing a full getup, there are plenty of t-shirt options perfect for the occasion.
 From simple Halloween-themed shirts, to tees printed to look like police uniforms or characters from Toy Story or Star Wars, you are sure to find one that suits your kiddo.

 6. A Family Affair